framedsc/Sitesource/markdown/GameGuides/Yakuza_0.md

 HUD toggle also disables the vignette from cutscenes.

-*HelixMod have other functionalities, if you wanna know more see the mods page.*
+HelixMod has other functionalities, if you want to know more see the mods page

 ## Reshade

 Even if you open Reshade's menu the game still takes input from your mouse.
-You can disable the mouse input in the game if you are using a joystick tho.
+You can disable the mouse input in the game if you are using a joystick.

 NOTE: It is not possible to use ReShade and the HelixMod at the same time as they share the same DLL name.